curl/curl/docs/MANUAL.md

 ## Verbose / Debug

 If curl fails where it is not supposed to, if the servers do not let you in, if you cannot understand the responses: use the `-v` flag to get verbose fetching.
-Curl will output lots of info and what it sends and receives in order to let the user see all client-server interaction (but it will not show you the actual data).
+Curl outputs lots of info and what it sends and receives in order to let the user see all client-server interaction (but it does not show you the actual data).

     curl -v ftp://ftp.example.com/